 - 1 1/2 teaspoons Dijon mustard I use Maille Original Dijon

-- 1/2 freshly ground pepper I use lemon pepper
+- 1/2 tsp freshly ground pepper I use lemon pepper

 - 1/4 teaspoon salt

 - PREHEAT OVEN TO 425

-- You'll need two baking sheets lined with parchment paper.
+- Line two large baking sheets with parchment paper

 - FOR THE ASPARAGUS:

-- Place the prepared asparagus on one of the baking sheets lined with parchment paper.
-Drizzle with olive oil-just enough to coat, and then sprinkle with a little salt and pepper.
+- Place the prepared asparagus on one of the lined baking sheets.
+Drizzle with 2 tablespoons of the olive oil, then sprinkle with a little salt and pepper.
 Set aside.

 - FOR THE RADISH AND FENNEL:

-- In a large bowl, combine the prepared radishes, watermelon radish, purple daikon, the fennel and the spring onion or shallots.
+- Combine the prepared radishes in a large bowl with the watermelon radish, purple daikon, fennel and shallots.

-- Add a teaspoon of pepper (I use lemon pepper) and 1 1/2 teaspoons of salt, and toss with a large spoon or your hands to coat.
+- Add a teaspoon of freshly ground pepper and 1 1/2 teaspoons of kosher or sea salt.
+Toss with a large spoon or your hands to coat.

-- Pour the vegetables evenly and flatly as possible on the other parchment lined baking sheet, and spread the mixture out as evenly as possible for even roasting.
+- Place the radish/fennel mixture on the other parchment lined baking sheet, and spread the mixture out as evenly as possible for even roasting.
 Place the tray on the lower rack of the oven for 30 minutes.
 Remove from oven and gently turn the vegetables over with a spatula.

 - Return the radish/fennel tray back to the oven on the lower rackNow put the baking sheet of asparagus in the oven too, on the middle middle oven rack – and roast both trays for about 15 minutes.

-- Total roasting time is about 55 minutes.
-This can vary depending on your oven.
-Vegetables are done when they are fork tender and a little blistered in appearance.
+- Total roasting time is approximately 55 minutes, but it can vary depending on your oven.
+The vegetables are done when they are fork tender and a little blistered in appearance.
 Note that the total cooking time for the asparagus is about 20 minutes, which is why the cooking times are staggered so they come out of the oven at the same time.

-- Transfer the asparagus first to the serving tray, topped with the radish and fennel mixture and a little more Parmesan cheese if you like.
+- To Serve, transfer the asparagus to the serving tray or plates first, then top with the radish and fennel mixture and a little more Parmesan cheese if you like.
 Use some of the fennel leaves for garnish, if desired.
-Serve with the vinaigrette to drizzle over the top if desired alongside.
+Serve with the vinaigrette alongside to drizzle over the top.